Hello 👋!

 Ingrid Navarro*, Pablo Ortega-Kral*, Jay Patrikar*, Haichuan Wang, Zelin Ye, Jong Hoon Park, Jean Oh‡ and Sebastian Scherer‡

-* Equal contribution; ‡Equal Advising
+* Equal contribution; ‡ Equal advising

 AIAA Aviation Forum, 2024; Best Student Paper Award.